2007 New England Patriots season: Week 13: at Baltimore Ravens

 For their third night game in as many weeks, the Patriots flew to M&T Bank Stadium to face the 4–7 Ravens.
 On the first drive of the game, a 42-yard Stallworth reception and three Ravens penalties helped set up a 1st and goal from the Ravens’ 3-yard line.
-The Patriots next four plays gained a net of zero yards, and Gostkowksi kicked a 21-yard field goal to give the Patriots a 3–0 lead.
+The Patriots next four plays gained a net of zero yards, and Gostkowski kicked a 21-yard field goal to give the Patriots a 3–0 lead.
 After an exchange of punts, the Ravens took the lead with Kyle Boller completing a 4-yard touchdown pass to Derrick Mason after a 70-yard drive.
 In the second quarter, Baltimore increased its lead when kicker Matt Stover converted a 29-yard field goal to cap a 12-play, 55-yard drive.
 On the ensuing drive, the Patriots responded with a 9-play, 60-yard drive that included two more Stallworth receptions and two more Ravens penalties and ended in a 1-yard Evans touchdown run.
 Two possessions later, with 56 seconds remaining the first half, Brady threw his fifth interception of the season, this one to safety Ed Reed, who proceeded to fumble on the return.
 Watson recovered the fumble and the Patriots went into halftime in a 10–10 tie.